Indiscriminate attack: World War II and aftermath

 In the last 12 months of the war, Germany introduced the paradigmatic case of indiscriminate weapon: the so-called "flying bombs" or "V-weapons" (V-1 flying bomb, V-2 rockets and V-3 cannon).
 These long-range ballistic missiles could not be directed at a specific military objective but were pointed in the general direction of large metropolitan areas; they "could hardly hit a particular city, let alone a specific point within them".
 Equally indiscriminate but less effective were the Japanese Fu-Go incendiary balloons – the first intercontinental weapon.
 The deadliest indiscriminate weapons used during World War II were by far the atomic bombs detonated by the United States over Hiroshima and Nagasaki.

 After the war, the German and Japanese leaderships were not pursued for deliberate and indiscriminate air attacks on the civilian populations.
 Their bombing campaigns had arguably been paralleled or surpassed by those carried out by the Allies, and in the Nuremberg and Tokyo indictments no attempt was made to frame indiscriminate attacks as war crimes.
 During the negotiations of the 1949 Geneva Conventions, protection of civilians was a controversial subject, and the British representatives opposed any restriction to the freedom to carry out bombing – at the time, both France and the United Kingdom were engaged in "aerial policing" as part of counterinsurgency efforts in their colonial empires.
 As a result, the conventions left out the guidelines for the protection of civilians from the effect of hostilities in international conflicts while Common Article 3 provides protection only to the moment the person is under the physical control of a party to a non-international conflict.

 Between 1945 and 1977, Western nations carried out intensive bombing campaigns as part of counterinsurgencies in the Global South.
 These included France in Madagascar during the Malagasy Uprising and Algeria during the Algerian War, the United Kingdom in Malaya during the Malayan Emergency and Kenya during the Mau Mau rebellion and the United States in Korea during the Korean War and Vietnam during the Vietnam War.

 The 1977 Additional Protocols to the Geneva Conventions

-Protocol I
+Additional Protocol I

 A general prohibition of indiscriminate attack in international conflicts was established in the 1977 Additional Protocol I: